Donatus Magnus: Donatism after Donatus

 By the end of Donatus’s tenure, the Donatist Church had emerged as the dominant Christian community in North Africa.
 However, internal divisions fractured the movement into factions such as the Urbanists, Rogatists, Claudianists, Maximianists, and Agonistici.

-Among these, the Agonistici also known as Circumcellions by outsiders, were zealous Donatists of Punic descent, were fiercely committed to liberating the Punic people from Roman domination and establishing a Donatist state.
+Among these, the Agonistici, also known as Circumcellions by outsiders, were zealous Donatists of Punic descent, who were fiercely committed to liberating the Punic people from Roman domination and establishing a Donatist state.
 They conducted raids against Roman settlers in the interior regions of Carthaginian territory.
 Their militant attitude and growing successes against Roman authority propelled them to a leadership role within the Donatist movement, prompting outsiders to equate the entire Donatist Church with their violent actions and respond with severe reprisals.